sandialabs/Spitfire/docs/source/demo/reactors/one_step_heptane_ignition.rst

 One-step Ignition Mechanism for n-heptane/air Combustion
 ========================================================

-*This demo is part of Spitfire, with*\ `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__
+*This demo is part of Spitfire, with* `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__

+*Highlights*

-*Highlights* - Building a simple mechanism from Python with Cantera - Comparing n-heptane ignition behavior for two reaction mechanisms
+-  Building a simple mechanism from Python with Cantera
+-  Comparing n-heptane ignition behavior for two reaction mechanisms

 Introduction
 ------------